xtreamsrl/jupytemplate/README.md

 Moreover, it prompts for a meaningful name whenever you try and save a notebook called 'Untitled'.

-You find this annoying?
+Find this annoying?
 Don't worry, you can disable this one.

 ![Usage example_gif - see github repo](docs/jupytemplate.gif)